Study Abroad Program Overview

 The internship portion of this program takes place in the second city, during the final five weeks of the program.
 This program is intensive and requires your participation in class and at the internship approximately five days a week.
 You should be prepared to spend about four days a week interning, and one day a week in your Culture Course and Workforce Course.

 Please note that when you express your areas of interest for an internship, do not limit yourself to the areas mentioned below.
-Based on your expressed interest, unforeseen opportunities might open up and a good match between you and an organization might be found.
+You are not guaranteed an internship in your major.
+Be prepared to be flexible, unforeseen opportunities might open up and a good match between you and an organization might be found.

 One of the main goals of the internship is to foster growth and development in a field of interest while also immersing you in British society.
 Check out this guide